Andrettin/Wyrmsun/readme.txt

 - 4.1.4
 -----------------------------------------------------------------------

+* Maps
+- Fixed freeze/crash when starting the Southern Baltic map.

 * Miscellaneous
 - Fixed a potential crash cause when processing triggers.
 - Fixed issue which caused certain site positions (e.g. that where the Hlesey revealer should be created for the Thunraz's Servant scenario) to not be saved in a save game.